parcio/partdiff_tester/README.md

                         (default: $PWD).
   --shuffle=[SEED]      Shuffle the test cases.
   --allow-extra-iterations=n
-                        For term=prec, allow more iterations than the (serial) reference implementation would do (0 == disallow; n == allow n more; -1 == unlimited)
+                        For term=acc, allow more iterations than the (serial) reference implementation would do (0 == disallow; n == allow n more; -1 == unlimited) --timeout=n           Stop EXECUTABLE after n seconds (can be float).
 ```

 The custom options are explained below.